 315 - Shakespeare IIExamines Shakespeare's plays through either specific themes or critical approaches.
 Some familiarity with Shakespeare's works will be helpful as the course is not a survey course but instead delves deeply into a select number of plays.

 320 - History of the British NovelNovels selected from early and late periods trace development of this form.

 325 - Film as LiteratureThe study of film as a text.
 Students read and apply film theory and literary criticism to the in-depth analysis of films as alternative narratives.
-Prerequisites: ENGL 234 and one additional English literature or world literature course.
+Prerequisite: ENGL 234 and one additional English literature or world literature course.

 330 - Single AuthorExamines the work of a single author.
 Analyzes the style of the author and introduces major biographical or critical approaches to the author.
 The title will be extended to describe the current topic.
 May be taken three times provided the authors studied differ.

 335 - Contemporary IssuesAn advanced seminar examining contemporary literature in the context of current critical debate.
 The title will be extended to describe the current topic.
 May be taken more than once provided the topics differ.

 345 - Creative Writing on LocationCreative writing on location for students enrolled in an abroad, field program, or a course focused on site-specific writing.
-Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program.
+Coursework provides opportunities for in-depth individual research and creative work based upon the cultural and programmatic content of the abroad or field program, or course site.
 The title will be extended to describe the current location.
 May be taken more than once provided the locations differ.